 - (a) In General.
 Conditions of post-release supervision may be reintegrative in nature or designed to control the supervisee's behavior and to enforce compliance with law or judicial order.
 A supervisee may have his supervision period revoked for any violation of a controlling condition or for repeated violation of a reintegrative condition.
 Compliance with reintegrative conditions may entitle a supervisee to earned time credits as described in G.S.
 15A-1370.3(d). - (b) Required Condition.
-The Commission must provide as an express condition of every release that the supervisee not commit another crime during the period for which he remains subject to revocation.
-A supervisee's failure to comply with this controlling condition is a supervision violation for which he may face revocation as provided in G.S.
+The Commission shall provide as an express condition of every release that the supervisee not commit another crime during the period for which the supervisee remains subject to revocation.
+A supervisee's failure to comply with this controlling condition is a supervision violation for which the supervisee may face revocation as provided in G.S.
 15A-1370.4. - (c) Discretionary Conditions.
-The Commission may in its discretion impose conditions on a supervisee it believes reasonably necessary to ensure that the supervisee will lead a law-abiding life or to assist him to do so.
+The Commission may in its discretion impose conditions on a supervisee it believes reasonably necessary to ensure that the supervisee will lead a law-abiding life or to assist the supervisee to do so. - (d) Reintegrative Conditions.
+Appropriate reintegrative conditions, for which a supervisee may receive earned time credits against the length of the supervision period, and repeated violation that may result in revocation of post-release supervision, are: - (1) Work faithfully at suitable employment or faithfully pursue a course of study or vocational training that will equip the supervisee for suitable employment. - (2) Undergo available medical or psychiatric treatment and remain in a specified institution if required for that purpose. - (3) Attend or reside in a facility providing rehabilitation, instruction, recreation, or residence for persons on post-release supervision. - (4) Support the supervisee's dependents and meet other family responsibilities. - (5) In the case of a supervisee who attended a basic skills program during incarceration, continue attending a basic skills program in pursuit of a General Education Development Degree or adult high school diploma. - (6) Satisfy other conditions reasonably related to reintegration into society. - (e) Controlling Conditions.
+Appropriate controlling conditions, violation of which may result in revocation of post-release supervision, are: - (1) Not use, possess, or control any illegal drug or controlled substance unless it has been prescribed for the supervisee by a licensed physician and is in the original container with the prescription number affixed on it; not knowingly associate with any known or previously convicted users, possessors, or sellers of any such illegal drugs or controlled substances; and not knowingly be present at or frequent any place where such illegal drugs or controlled substances are sold, kept, or used. - (2) Comply with a court order to pay the costs of reintegrative treatment for a minor and a minor's parents or custodians where the offense involved evidence of physical, mental, or sexual abuse of a minor.